KQM-git/TCL/characters/electro/shinobu.md

 When the Normal, Charged, or Plunging Attacks of the character affected by Shinobu's G**rass Ring of Sanctification** hit opponents, a **Thundergrass Mark** will land on the opponent's position and deal AoE Electro DMG based on 9.7% of Shinobu's Max HP.
 This effect can occur once every 5s.

+**Notes:**
+* Skill and C4 have differnet ICD.
+* C4 damage scales with Elemental Skill Damage \%.
+* C4 can generate particles.
+* No cooldown for particle generation between Skill and C4.

 {% endtab %}

 {% tab title="C5" %}